-If you have the self-discipline to leave your money alone, notice accounts may not be for you.
+If you have the self-discipline to leave your money alone, notice accounts probably aren’t for you.
 Instant-access or no-notice accounts offer equally competitive interest rates, without the faffing around with notice periods.

 Things to watch out for

-- With a notice account, make sure you understand the exact length of your notice period.
+Make sure you understand the exact length of your notice period

 This may sound silly, but does a 60-day notice period mean 60 days or 60 working days?
-It’s always worth going over the terms and conditions carefully before you set up an account.
+It’s always worth going over the terms and conditions carefully before you set up your savings account.

-Often you’ll lose the amount of interest you would have earned during the notice period.
+You’ll often lose the amount of interest you’d have earned during the notice period.
 So, if your notice period is 30 days, your bank will subtract the sum of 30 days’ interest from the amount you’re withdrawing from your account.

-For some accounts, the penalty for early withdrawal is even more than this amount.
+For some accounts, the penalty for early withdrawal is even higher.
 It’s essential that you know exactly what penalties you could face for early withdrawal.